-- Plan to teach the online course for NMSU-Las Cruces within the next 18-months.
+Plan to teach the online course for NMSU-Las Cruces within the next 18-months.

-The CDI online application deadline is August 20, 2017.
-Applicants will be notified by August 22, 2017.
+    The CDI online application deadline is August 20, 2017 August 28, 2017.
 To apply, please complete the application form.
 During the application process, applicants will need to choose one of the following: Tuesday Cohort, Friday Cohort, Online Cohort or Independent Cohort.
 Participants will be notified by 5:00 pm on January 19, 2017 of their acceptance into one of the programs.

     By participating in this program, you understand that: